klingtnet/bachelorthesis/_dump/generative_programming_notes.md

 - no differentiation between modeling variability within one application and between several applications
 - no implementation-independent means of variability modeling

+## p.
+134
+### Main development steps in generative programming

+1. Domain scoping
+1. Feature modeling and concept modeling
+1. Designing a common architecture and identifying the implementation components
+1. Specifying domain-specific notations for "ordering" systems
+1. Specifying the configuration knowledge
+1. Implementing the implementation components
+1. Implementing the domain-specific notations
+1. Implementing the configuration knowledge using generators

+These steps could be done iterative and in a different order

+## p.
+137 ff
+### Domain Specific Languages

+- a DSL is a specialized, problem-oriented language
+- can be textual (SQL) or graphical

+### fixed, seperate DSLs

+- TeX, SQL
+- need own 'translator'
+- "technological islands"

+### embedded DLSs

+- embedded in a General Purpose Language
+- represented as classes and procedures, means limitations of in expressing domain specific optimizations. error checke etc.
+- (template-)metaprogramming

+### modular DSLs

+- encapsulated- or aspectual DSLs advantages over monolithic DSLs:
+    - Reusability
+    - Scalability
+    - Fast feature turnover
+- embedded SQL

+## p.158

+Concrete and abstract syntax tree, Figure 5-4